 When fog looms over Canterbury Plains in New Zealand, you might be able to see a moonbow.
 There's minimal light pollution, allowing for epic stargazing, too.

 Niagara Falls is one of the largest and most famous waterfalls in the world.
-Every second, 3,160 tons of water flows over the falls, generating plenty of mist and a whole lot of rainbows.
+Every second, 3,160 tons of water flow over the falls, generating plenty of mist and a whole lot of rainbows.